 - Treasurer: Linda Jensen

 The Guild offers classes on a wide range of topics; quilting techniques, art quilting, and quilting crafts.
-Many of these classes are given by Guild members at no charge.
-Instructor lead classes with specific patterns and/or kits generally have a fee that is paid directly to the instructor.
+Instructor-led classes with specific patterns and/or kits generally have a fee.
+Many of these classes are given by Guild members.
 All classes are held on Mondays.
 More information will be posted as classes are announced.
-Watch our calendar for up coming events.
+Watch our calendar for up- coming events.

 In 1993 the Piecemakers decided to have a quilt show.
 Shows were held in ’93, ’95 and ’98.
 After the ’98 show the Guild members decided that the quilt show would be every 2 years.
 This is a true labor of love.
 Committees begin working on the next show immediately after the current one ends.
-It’s an “all hands on deck” event with vendors, a country store, make it and take it classes, silent auction, scrap dive and awards for the top 3 quilts in each category.
-The members have their own quilt challenge with the winners of the challenge meeting to select the theme of the next challenge.
+It’s an “all hands on deck” event with vendors, a country store, make-it and take-it classes, silent auction, scrap dive and awards for the top 3 quilts in each category.
+The members have their own quilt challenge with the winner of the challenge selecting the theme of the next challenge.

 Quilters of all ages and skill levels are welcome to attend our meetings.
 Many of our members are Winter Texans.
 They bring their own unique styles and much appreciated energy to our many projects.

-We meet every Monday to sew with our business meeting on the 1st Monday of the month.
+We meet every Monday to sew, with our business meeting being on the 1st Monday of the month.